kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 In this proposal, we choose to propagate this span context as an encoded string an object annotation called `trace.kubernetes.io/context`.
 This annotation value is regenerated and replaced when an object's trace ends, to achieve the desired behavior from [section one](#trace-lifecycle).

-This proposal chooses to use annotations as a less invasive alternative to adding a field to object metadata, but as this proposal matures, adding trace context to the official API should be considered.
+This proposal chooses to use annotations as a less invasive alternative to adding a field to object metadata, but as this proposal matures, we should propagate trace context through watch events.

 The alpha design adds extra writes to the APIServer for updating the trace context, which will limit the scalability of clusters using this feature.
 These extra writes must be eliminated for this feature to move to beta.